rdov/rdov.github.io/rdov_whitepaper.md

 The second most common method is Direct Use.
 Direct Use is when a party with access to the invention sells copies of it or uses it as a capital in the production of some final commercial good or service.
 Some inventions may be operated directly as a service, as demonstrated in the software as a service (SaaS) model.

 Arguably the least efficient method is Indirect Services.
 This method allows the inventor to continue contributing to and working on their invention, but not in a dominant role.
-The income has to be actively earned and the nature of this work may be very different from the initial R & D. Strategies for Indirect Services involve providing maintenance, support, consulting, or collaborating on related, hopefully profitable projects.
+The income has to be actively earned and the nature of this work may be very different from the initial R&D. Strategies for Indirect Services involve providing maintenance, support, consulting, or collaborating on related, hopefully profitable projects.

 ### Economics of Open Source